-Come join us on the lawn at the Story Mansion where the Players celebrate the use of their new set given them by the folks at Montana Shakespeare in the Parks by holding the performance outside on the lawn of the Story Mansion.
-And what better way to celebrate our new full set with a BALCONY, than the tragedy of Romeo & Juliet?
+Come join us on the lawn at the Story Mansion where our players celebrate the use of their new set given to them by the folks at Montana Shakespeare in the Parks by holding the performance outside on the lawn of the Story Mansion.
+And what better way to break in the set complete with a balcony, than the tragedy of Romeo & Juliet?
 Join us at 5pm with your picnic and take part in mask-making activities on the lawn.

 Congratulations Directors, Cast, and Crew of Sherlock Holmes & The Watch Girl, the second in our Victorian Theater series.
 June 2018.